Country selection

 Responsible Parties

-In addition, for the purposes of data protection regulation in Mali, the Mali-DPL delineates responsibilities for the “data controller.”
-According to the Mali-DPL, the “data controller” is defined as any person who, alone or jointly with others, makes the decision to collect and process data of a personal character and determines its purposes.
+For the purposes of data protection regulation in Mali, the Mali-DPL delineates responsibilities for the “data controller.”
+The data controller is defined as any person who, alone or jointly with others, makes the decision to collect and process data of a personal character and determines its purposes.
 A “subcontractor,” in turn, is defined as any natural or legal person, public or private, or any other body or association that processes data on behalf of the data controller.

 Data Protection